fenago/react-graphql-course/md/lab_3.md

 When the plugin is loaded and we run the [require(\'babel-plugin-require-context-hook/register\')()] function, the [require.context] method is available for us.
-Make sure that you set the [NODE\_ENV] variable to [development];
-otherwise, this won\'t work.

-In production, the [require.context] function is included in the generated bundle of webpack.

-The loaded model files export a function with the following two
-parameters:

--   Our sequelize instance, after creating a connection to our database
--   The sequelize class itself, including the data types it offers, such as integer or text

-Running the exported functions imports the actual Sequelize model.
-When all models are imported, we loop through them and check whether they have a function called [associate].
-If this is the case, we execute the [associate] function, and, through that, we establish relations between multiple models.
-Currently, we have not set up an association, but that will change later in this lab.

 Now, we want to use our models.
-Go back to the [index.js] database file and import all models through the aggregation [index.js] file that we just created:
+Go back to the `index.js` database file and import all models through the aggregation `index.js` file that we just created:

 ```